WTCHGCodeMonkeys/wtchgcodemonkeys.github.io/_posts/2015-06-01-Packaging_Python.md

 - **setup.py** The main setup configuration file.
 See below for discussion.
 - **ez_setup.py** A file that we copy in to the source distribution so we can bootstrap ``setuptools``, if we need to.
+- **cli_dev.py** This is a simple shim to allow us work with the command line application more easily during development, so we can call ``python cli_dev.py`` from the shell to run the application during development.

 ## The setup.py file